 When dealing with a damp basement, you should go for the easiest and least costly solution, depending on the cause of the problem.
 The best approach is to control the source of the problem, not merely to try and tackle the problem at the point where its effects are felt.

 If the dampness in your basement is as a result of interior moisture, you should remove the sources of internal moisture from the basement.
-You can also look at options for the best dehumidifier for basement as a way of removing the excess moisture from your basement.
+You can also look at options for a dehumidifier as a way of removing the excess moisture from your basement.
 However, this is not a permanent solution and should only be used in cases where there is no underlying moisture or water problem.

 If the cause of water in your basement is surface water flooding, you should ensure there is proper drainage around your house.
 You should also ensure that your property is properly graded to direct water away from your house.
 If the problem is caused by a poorly designed window well, have it redesigned such that it slopes away from the window sill.
 The bottom of the window well should be filled with coarse aggregate to allow seepage.
 Alternatively, the window well can be fitted with a supplemental drain tile extension.